chenglch/xcat3/README.rst

 This is just a experimental prototype for the technique discussion purpose.
 It leverage the basic framework of openstack, add support to process multiple resources per request.
 Currently, it only has several interface to monitor the performance of database and eventlet green thread.
-Do no care about the name **xcat3** as I can not come up with a appropriate name for it temporarily.

 Process Service Model
 =====================